smannist/dungeon-generator/documentation/implementation_document.md

 ![Project structure](https://github.com/smannist/dungeon-generator/blob/main/images/dungeon_generator_project_structure.png)

 - UI is the user interface class
+- Slider is a modifiable slider object for the UI class
 - GenerateDungeon and GenerateBiome service classes are responsible for drawing the dungeon on a 2D matrix
 - RandomWalk is responsible for providing coordinates for biome generation
 - BSPTree is responsible for dividing the dungeon map into smaller sections